 Follow-up/suture removal visits are typically between one and two weeks.
 There may be additional follow-up visits depending on your situation.
 Once the area is healed, you will be advised to return to your referring physician for ongoing dermatological concerns and follow-up.

 What is the cost of Mohs surgery?

-Most, if not all insurance companies consider Mohs surgery and the repair a covered entity.
-The cost varies, however, as the number of stages and the method of repair is different for every patient.
-Additionally, as with all procedures, most insurance companies require the member to pay a certain amount of out of pocket.
+Virtually all insurance companies consider Mohs surgery and repair a covered service.
+The cost varies as the number of stages and the method of repair is different for each patient.
+Additionally, as with all procedures, most insurance companies require the member to pay a certain amount out of pocket.
 Please contact our billing department to have a better idea of what your financial responsibility will be.
 If you are concerned about paying your portion of the medical bill, please discuss this with the billing department.

 If I am concerned about how my wound is healing, what should I do?

 How do I know if my wound is infected?